Institute for Health Metrics and Evaluation: Global Health Data Exchange (GHDx)

-COVID-19
+COVID-19 Model Projection

-In 2020, IHME published its model projecting deaths from the COVID-19 pandemic in the US which was described as widely influential, and informed guidelines developed by the Trump administration.
+In 2020, IHME published its model projecting deaths from COVID-19 pandemic in America, which was described as widely influential, and informed guidelines developed by then-President Trump's administration.
 The model predicted results significantly different from other models, and some epidemiologists urged caution in interpreting their model, which is described by some as "optimistic".
 The model received heavy criticism from some members of the epidemiological community for being flawed and misleading.

-IHME released two major updates to its model in April 2020 and June 2020 to improve its accuracy and reflect different scenarios of social distancing and mask usage.
+IHME released two major updates to its model in April and June 2020 to improve its accuracy and reflect different scenarios of social distancing and mask usage.
 IHME described its updated model as a "hybrid" of the statistical (curve fit) model the institute initially released and a mechanistic model grounded in epidemiological understanding of the virus.
 The hybrid model predicted dramatically more deaths than the curve-fit model and had much better out-of-sample prediction.
-On June 7, 2020, IHME published its first projections of COVID-19 deaths out to November 1 and forecasted 208,255 deaths (with a range of 186,087 to 244,541) due to the COVID-19 pandemic in the United States.
+On June 7, 2020, IHME published its first projections of COVID-19 deaths out to November 1 and forecasted 208,255 deaths (with a range of 186,087 to 244,541) due to the COVID-19 pandemic.

-Those numbers drop to 162,808 (157,217 to 171,193), if at least 95% of people wear masks in public.
+Those numbers drop to 162,808 (157,217 to 171,193), if at least 95% of people wear face masks in public.